sid-lakhani/zenith/README.md

-# Zenith - Knowledge Forum
+# zenith. a knowledge forum

 Welcome to Zenith, your intellectual zenith! 🚀